NVIDIA/ais-k8s/operator/README.md

   adminClient: {}
 ```

-For TLS-enabled clusters, provide a CA bundle via ConfigMap:
+For TLS-enabled clusters, provide the CA bundle as a ConfigMap so the client trusts the cluster certificate.
+Refer to [Trusting a self-signed CA](../docs/tls.md#trusting-a-self-signed-ca) for where this ConfigMap comes from:

 ```yaml
 spec: